A Unified Approach to Quantum Key Leasing with a Classical Lessor: Introduction

 \subsection{Technical Overview}

-\paragraph{Security notion for secure key leasing} The security of the secure key leasing scheme roughly guarantees that if the adversary who has performed the key generation algorithm with the challenger to obtain a quantum secret key $\qsk$, later outputs a deletion certificate that is accepted by $\DelVrfy(\dvk,\cdot)$, the adversary can no longer perform the task that requires $\qsk$.
+\paragraph{Security notion for secure key leasing} The security of the secure key leasing scheme roughly guarantees that if the adversary who has performed the key generation algorithm with the challenger to obtain a quantum secret key $\qsk$, later outputs a deletion certificate that is accepted by the deletion verification algorithm $\DelVrfy$, the adversary can no longer perform the task that requires $\qsk$.

 Like \cite{kitagawa2025simple}, our schemes remain secure even if the secret deletion verification key is given to the adversary after the adversary outputs a deletion certificate.
-Such security definition is called security against verification revealing attacks (VRA security), defined in \cite{kitagawa2025simple}.
+Such security definition is called security against verification key revealing attacks (VRA security), defined in \cite{kitagawa2025simple}.
 We refer the readers to \cite{kitagawa2025simple} for more detailed discussions on the definitions.

 \jiahui{check this part}\fuyuki{Checked and modified.
-(The upgrade from UPF-SKL to PRF-SKL using quantum GL was shown in \cite{kitagawa2025simple}.)} We can define both unpredictability style security definition and indistinguishability style one for PKE-SKL and PRF-SKL, though it is inherently unpredictability style for DS-SKL.
+(The upgrade from UPF-SKL to PRF-SKL using quantum GL was shown in \cite{kitagawa2025simple}.)} We can define both an unpredictability style security definition and an indistinguishability style one for PKE-SKL and PRF-SKL, though it is inherently unpredictability style for DS-SKL.
 The former can be upgraded into the latter by using the standard (quantum) Goldreich-Levin technique as shown in previous works \cite{EC:AKNYY23,kitagawa2025simple}.
 Thus, in this work, we primarily focus on constructing secure key leasing primitives satisfying unpredictability style security notions.

 The unpredictability style security experiment for X-SKL is abstracted by using a predicate $P$ that determines the adversary's goal.
 It is described as follows.